 India: On May 11, 1998, Prime Minister Atal Behari Vajpayee announced that India had conducted three nuclear tests.
 A government statement said, "The tests conducted today were with a fission device, a low yield device and a thermonuclear device. ...
 These tests have established that India has a proven capability for a weaponised nuclear programme.
 They also provide a valuable database which is useful in the design of nuclear weapons of different yields for different applications and for different delivery systems."
 It announced two more sub-kiloton tests on May 13.
 A September 1998 study by Terry Wallace, a University of Arizona seismologist, concluded based on seismic data that India and Pakistan overstated the number and (by a factor of four) the yields of their tests.
 India has conducted no tests since May 1998.
 In a September 1998 address to the U.N., Vajpayee said that India had a test moratorium and is "prepared to bring [certain] discussions to a successful conclusion, so that the entry into force of the CTBT is not delayed beyond September 1999."

 The collapse of his government in April 1999 delayed Indian consideration of the treaty until after elections held in September.
 Vajpayee's party won, and the government reaffirmed that it would maintain a moratorium while trying to build a consensus on the CTBT.
 However, Senator Spector, who visited India and Pakistan in January 2001, stated, "In my discussions with officials, it became evident that securing compliance with the CTBT by these two nations without U.S. ratification would be problematic."
-(Congressional Record, January 24, 2001: S514.)
 Lalit Mansingh, India's Foreign Secretary, "expressed his sentiment that the U.S. should not expect India to sign a Treaty that the U.S. itself perceives as flawed."
-(Ibid.: S513) As of December 2002, India had not signed the CTBT.
+In an Indian-Pakistani statement of June 20, 2004, following Expert-Level Talks on Nuclear Confidence Building Measures held in New Delhi, "Each side reaffirmed its unilateral moratorium on conducting further nuclear test explosions" barring "extraordinary events."
+Further, the sides agreed, "A dedicated and secure hotline would be established between the two Foreign Secretaries ..."
+As of March 2005, India had not signed the CTBT.